EDCD/EDDI/SpeechResponder/Variables.md

 Information on game state is available at the top level i.e. these values can be accessed directly.

     - `environment` the commander's current environment.
 Can be one of "Docked", "Landed", "Normal space", "Supercruise" or "Witch space"
+    - `horizons` true when the game version is 'Horizons'
     - `vehicle` the vehicle that is under the commander's control.
 Can be one of "Ship", "SRV" or "Fighter"

 ---